openframeworks/ofBook/project_eva/chapter.md

 After passing all phases we were officially commissioned by the Public Art Bureau in June 2012.

 ### Timeline
-From first brainstorms to final hand-over the mammoth project took impressive 28 months to complete.
+From first brainstorms to final hand-over the mammoth project took an impressive 28 months to complete.
 That's 10 months longer than the official brief planned for.
 When you work with that many players (the city, the planetarium, collaborators..) your first and second attempt at a project timeline is bound to fail.
-A lot of the delay was due to elongated contract negotations with the city, as neither us nor them had negotiated the maintenance of permanent digital artworks before (not your typical bronze statue).
+A lot of the delay was due to elongated contract negotations with the city, as neither we nor they had negotiated the maintenance of permanent digital artworks before (not your typical bronze statue).

-Our more pragmatic goal was to get it all done by November 2013, with the main intention to avoid all the snow and coldness that comes along with Montreal's winter season.
-Naturally we slipped right past that goal, and had our big opening midst lots of snow mid January, with temperatures ranging between -15 to -25.
+Our more pragmatic goal was to get it all done by November 2013, with the main intention of avoiding all the snow and coldness that comes along with Montreal's winter season.
+Naturally we slipped right past that goal, and had our big opening amidst lots of snow mid January, with temperatures ranging between -15 to -25.

 **[collecting timeline dates here, but should eventually be presented in visual form]**